sowbug/weblight/DESIGN.md

 [reputed](http://electronics.stackexchange.com/questions/13174/connectorless-usb-on-a-pcb)
 to work OK, and short-run PCB manufacturers support it.

+* The SparkFun EAGLE part for connectorless type-A says "If possible, ensure that your PCB is about 2.4mm thick to fit snugly."

 * 1.6mm is typical for prototyping PCBs.
 This works with a piece of paper taped on the back of the PCB, beneath the connector area.
 Otherwise it's a loose fit that is unreliable in some USB ports.